Deep squeezing or cooling the fluctuations of a parametric resonator using feedback: Numerical results and discussion

 \FloatBarrier In Fig.~\ref{fig:threshold_FB} we show the instability threshold lines of the parametric resonator with LIA feedback as described by Eq.~\eqref{pa_lockin_feedback_amp2}.
-In panel \textbf{\textsf{A}} the threshold lines are obtained approximately via the averaging or the HB method, or more exactly via the FT method.
-The dotted blue line is obtained from the averaring approximation, Eq.~\eqref{threshold}, while the dashed line is obtained by HBM, Eq.~\eqref{eq:detM}.
+In panel \textbf{\textsf{A}} the threshold lines are obtained approximately via the averaging or the HBM, or more exactly via the FT method.
+The dotted blue line is obtained from the averaging approximation, Eq.~\eqref{threshold}, while the dashed line is obtained by HBM, Eq.~\eqref{eq:detM}.
 The threshold obtained by FT occurs when one or two of the multipliers reach module 1.
 One can see an excellent agreement between the HBM predictions with FT results for the instability line.
 The averaging approximation is also good, but it is slightly off for increasing detuning.
 In panel \textbf{\textsf{B}} the averaging approximation to instability breaks down and also the usual HBM approximation.
 A Hopf bifurcation occurs and one has to assume a quasi-periodic solution as given in Eq.~\eqref{eq:quasi_periodic} at the threshold.
 The dashed threshold line is obtained from the solution of Eq.~\eqref{Fp_delta_system}.
 This line agrees with the FT prediction for instability.

 In Fig.~\ref{fig:multipliers} \textbf{\textsf{A}} we plot the Floquet multipliers in the complex plane as the pump amplitude $F_p$ is varied from 0 to $0.002$.
 A saddle-node bifurcation occurs at $F_p\approx0.002$ when the real FM reaches the value $1$ while the complex FMs still have magnitude less than 1.
-In panel \textbf{\textsf{B}} we plot the Floquet multipliers in the complex plane as the pump amplitude $F_p$ is varied from 0 to $-0.042$.
-At this point the complex conjugate pair of multipliers reaches module 1 while the real multiplier has module less than 1.
+In panel \textbf{\textsf{B}} we plot the Floquet multipliers in the complex plane as $F_p$ is varied from 0 to $-0.042$ (there is a phase of $180^o$ in the pump relative to the pump in panel \textbf{\textsf{A}}).
+For $F_p=-0.042$, the complex conjugate pair of multipliers reaches module 1 while the real multiplier has module less than 1.
 This is a hallmark of a Hopf bifurcation.
 This bifurcation is only possible because the dynamical system of Eq.~\eqref{pa_lockin_feedback_amp2} has three Floquet multipliers and also because the product of these multiplies, according to Liouville's formula, is $\mu_1\mu_2\mu_3=e^{-2\pi(\gamma+\tau^{-1})/\omega}<1$ for any set of parameters.